August 31 ,2018

 But what happens if the phone lines go down?
 For some systems, this might mean that it will lose its connection to the monitoring station.
 However, there is also the option to connect a cellular communication system that can maintain the connection if the phone lines go down.
 As long as the system has power, the cellular network communication system will continue to transmit data.

-Some security systems may communicate over the internet instead of using a traditional landline.
-These systems would be more vulnerable to a power outage.
+Some protection methods may communicate over the internet instead of using a traditional landline.
+These systems would be more vulnerable to a electric outage.
 With no power to the router, there is no way for the system to communicate with the monitoring station.
 If your security system operates over the internet, you may want to consider obtaining a backup power supply for your home internet connection.

 Wireless Security Systems